SIMKCN/AudioSpeech/README.md

-AudioSpeech ist ein Programm, dass Audiodatein in Text umwandelt.
+Ein simples Programm was Audiodatein in Text umwandelt.
-AudioSpeech soll das Transkribieren von Interviews vereinfachen.
-Im Ordner SpeechToText ist die Programmdatei enthalten, welche einfach "SpeechToText" heißt.